Flat Fee Landlord

 Exterior Protection

-• Clean gutters before first frost — clogged gutters create ice dams that cause interior water damage
+• Clean gutters before first frost because clogged gutters create ice dams that cause interior water damage ($200 to $400 for professional cleaning)

-• Inspect roof for any loose or missing shingles — repair before ice and snow load
+• Inspect roof for any loose or missing shingles and repair before ice and snow load

-• Trim tree branches that overhang the roof — ice load can cause them to fall
+• Trim tree branches that overhang the roof because ice load can cause them to fall and damage the structure

-• Ensure exterior doors seal properly — drafts can lower interior temperatures significantly
+• Ensure exterior doors seal properly because drafts can lower interior temperatures significantly near pipes

-• Confirm garage door seals at the bottom — an unsealed garage can allow cold to penetrate attached living spaces
+• Confirm garage door seals at the bottom because an unsealed garage can allow cold to penetrate attached living spaces

 Security and Monitoring During Vacancy

-• Maintain exterior lighting (timer-controlled) — visible occupancy signs deter vandalism
+• Maintain exterior lighting on timers because visible occupancy signs deter vandalism and break-ins

-• Arrange for regular check-ins — a neighbor, your property manager, or a vacant property monitoring service
+• Arrange for regular check-ins every 5 to 7 days through a neighbor, your property manager, or a vacant property monitoring service

-• Pause mail or forward it — a full mailbox signals vacancy
+• Pause mail delivery or forward it because a full mailbox signals vacancy to potential intruders

 Insurance Considerations for Vacant Properties

-Standard landlord policies typically reduce coverage or exclude certain perils after 30–60 days of vacancy.
+Standard landlord policies typically reduce coverage or exclude certain perils after 30 to 60 days of vacancy.
 Contact your insurance carrier when a vacancy begins and ask about vacant property endorsements or rider policies that maintain full coverage.
-The additional premium is almost always worth it — a single pipe burst in a vacant property without coverage can cost more than years of insurance payments.
+The additional premium ($200 to $500 for a typical endorsement) is almost always worth it because a single pipe burst in a vacant property without coverage can cost more than years of insurance payments.

-At Flat Fee Landlord, we manage the transition between tenants including vacancy period monitoring and winterization coordination.
+At Flat Fee Landlord, we manage the transition between tenants including vacancy period monitoring and winterization coordination in Fairfax County and across Northern Virginia.
+We conduct regular property checks during vacancy and coordinate all winterization tasks through our vendor network.
 Get your free rental analysis.
+See our guarantees and reviews.

 • 2,000+